-- 5. The Licensee has held a life and accident and sickness insurance agent ("Life Agent") licence since June 9, 2015. - 6.
-On February 8, 2023, Council staff conducted an audit based on the Licensee's 2022 annual licence renewal declaration.
-As a part of the audit, Council staff asked the Licensee to provide Continuing Education ("CE") records for the Licence Periods.
+- 5. The Licensee has held a life and accident and sickness insurance agent ("Life Agent") licence since January 28, 2021. - 6.
+On October 3, 2023, Council staff conducted an audit based on the Licensee's 2023 annual licence renewal declaration.
+As part of the audit, Council staff asked the Licensee to provide Continuing Education ("CE") records for the Licence Periods.

-Intended Decision Harsimran Kaur Dhillon COM-2023-00170 / LIC-200090C147271R1 February 20, 2025 Page 2 of 5
+Intended Decision Maralu Vega de Torres COM-2023-00816 / LIC-2021-0025842-R01 April 8, 2025 Page 2 of 5

-- 7. The Licensee could not demonstrate that she had obtained a total of 45 required CE credits for the 2019/2020, 2020/2021 and 2021/2022 licence years combined.
-Over the course of the audit, the Licensee provided one certificate worth 10 credits for the Licence Periods. - 8.
-When the deficiencies and shortfall of CE credits were brought to the Licensee's attention, the Licensee completed an additional 50 CE credits on her own initiative. - 9.
-The Licensee explained that she was dealing with health concerns in 2019/2020 and 2021/2022, which caused her to be distracted from fulfilling her duties as a Life Agent.
-Additionally, the Licensee explained that she was dealing with a personal matter in 2020/2021 that also caused her difficulty. - 10.
+- 7. The Licensee could not demonstrate that she had obtained a total of 45 required CE credits for the 2020/2021, 2021/2022 and 2022/2023 licence years combined.
+Over the course of the audit, the Licensee was unable to provide any CE credits for the Licence Periods. - 8.
+When the deficiencies and shortfall of CE credits were brought to the Licensee's attention, the Licensee completed 60 CE credits on her own initiative. - 9.
+The Licensee stated that she had attended numerous CE courses but was unable to provide the associated certificates because of issues with her computer.
+The Licensee believed that she had taken CE courses during the specified Licence Periods, but she had lost all of her records as she had to replace her computer. - 10.
 The Licensee acknowledged the breach and responded to Council inquiries in a timely manner.
 The Licensee understood and accepted that Council would make a determination on misconduct without requiring additional submissions from the Licensee.